viliger18/ClaudeAgents/instructions.md

 - **User** — Executing user account
 - **Sha256** — Hash of the binary

-Note: Some fields from the original log format may not be present in the Slack message format (such as signingID, teamID, certSHA256, publisher, pid, ppid, timestamp).
+Note: Some fields from the original log format may not be present in the CSV (such as signingID, teamID, certSHA256, publisher, pid, ppid, timestamp).
 These will need to be obtained through enrichment in Step 3.

 ---